How long will diaper rash last?

 Should I switch to cloth diapers?

-The right answer will depend on what works best for your baby.
+The answer depends on what works best for you and your baby.
 There's no clear proof that one type of diaper is better for diaper rash.

-If you prefer disposables, give them a fair chance.
-Rashes tend to grow in moist environments, and disposables are very good at wicking liquids away from a baby’s skin.
+If you prefer disposables, give them a chance.
+Rashes tend to grow in moist environments, and disposables are good at wicking liquids away from a baby’s skin.

-Switch to another brand if you've tried everything and your baby still has a sore bottom.
+Switch to another brand if you've tried everything and your little one still has a sore bottom.
 A fragrance or dye could irritate her skin or even cause an allergic reaction.
-Plain white diapers are safest, says Siegfried.
+Plain white diapers are safest, Siegfried says.

-Rarely, babies are allergic to all disposables and do better with cloth diapers.
-Just be sure to change them very frequently.
+It’s rare, but some babies are allergic to all disposables and do better with cloth diapers.
+Be sure to change them often.
 If your baby has a rash, check the diaper every hour and at least once at night.